OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 specifying the JobID of the array or individual ArrayJobID.

 Job_arrays_ are only supported for batch jobs and the array index values are specified using the ``--array`` or ``-a`` option of the ``sbatch`` command.
-The option argument can be specific array index values, a range of index values, and an optional step size as shown in the examples below.
+The option argument can be specific *array index values*, a *range of index values*, and an optional *step size* as shown in the Job_arrays_ page.
 Jobs which are part of a job array will have the environment variable ``SLURM_ARRAY_TASK_ID`` set to its array index value.

 See some examples of usage in the Job_arrays_ page.